jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

 ### The configuration system

-We configure the JupyterHub to use our chosen authenticator class and the authenticator class in question through this Helm chart's [`hub.config`](schema_hub.config) configuration.
+We configure JupyterHub to use our chosen authenticator class and the authenticator class in question through this Helm chart's [`hub.config`](schema_hub.config) configuration.